tombombadilj/riot_champion_api/README.md

 # riot_champion_api
-This analysis uses data extracted from the riot game api, especially those pertain to champions.
+This analysis uses data extracted from the riot game api, and built a recommender system for users to select champions.